CowboyAl/TestRestaurant/README.md

 1. A customer can only order one item.
 Otherwise, I would have to manage complex order lists.
 1. I've harcoded the secret for the JWT bearer token.
 This should come from the environment or a database.
 1. I've populated the database with 1 user, bob, with a password of bobsecret
+1. Prices are in dollars.
+Travel cost is $.10/mile

 ## API